 Tonight while watching the Dodgers take the Cardinals at DIA, I met a Cubs fan from Nebraska on his way back from a week-long vacation with his buddies fishing in Playa del Carmen, an Astros fan in Denver for work from the tippy tip of Texas who often makes the 19-hour drive to go skiing in Colorado, and a very free-spirited couple (fan of no baseball team) from Montana on their way to Delhi to check on their family run home for unwanted/uncared for children in India.

 A bunch of people drinking alone for a short period of time until their flight boards makes for a misfit family of sorts.
 You learn about people because everyone is itching to talk after a few beers, but no one has their person to talk to.
 Technically, you could be anyone you desired, create any background you wished, say whatever you wanted.
 But I’ve found most people are almost too honest, no matter their story, because you know what?
-Who gives a crap?
+Who gives a shit?
 One of us will be gone in 20 minutes.

 In airport bars, you are openly exposed to all sorts of awesome people.
 And then there are these people: